Miami is a straight stretch of beach adjoining a rocky headland. It’s a great spot to ride your beach cruiser or take a stroll along the oceanway.

-- Marine Parade and Hythe Street at Miami Beach Surf Life Saving Club.
-Patrolled between 8am and 5pm all year round.
+- Marine Parade and Hythe Street at Miami Beach Surf Life Saving Club

-Miami is next to popular parklands that contain toilets, barbecues, tables, shade structures, playgrounds and beach showers.
-Designated oceanway passes next to the beach with bike parking located at the Miami Surf Life Saving Club.
+There is a narrow park along the beachfront containing toilets, barbecues, tables, shade structures, playgrounds and beach showers.
+The oceanway runs parallel to the sand, with bike parking located at the Miami Surf Life Saving Club.